crumblingstatue/hexerator-book/hexerator/src/tutorial/02-aligning-data.md

 We can confirm this by using a custom color palette (which you can download here: [aitd.pal](../assets/aitd.pal))

-(TODO: Link to help on how to load custom color palettes)
+How to set this custom palette will be explained in [chapter 5](05-perspectives-views-layouts.html#bonus-custom-color-palette).

 ![Screenshot](../screenshots/tutorial/with-custom-palette.jpg)